Basic Joinery - The Mortise-And-Tenon

 For over 5,000 years, woodworkers have used mortise-and-tenon joinery to make strong, functional joints.
 Primarily for right-angle joining, the mortise-and-tenon joint draws its strength from the mechanical joining of two pieces of wood, and from the glue applied to the closely-fitting surfaces.
 Many variations of the mortise-and-tenon exist - this article deals only with he basic, blind mortise-and-tenon.
+NOTE:

 The photos in this article were taken using a Model 500 MARK V. All operations are performed identically on all MARK V models.

 Cutting a tenon is a woodworking operation that must be performed without the use of an Upper Saw Guard.
 Be extremely cautious when cutting tenons and always remember to replace the Saw Guard as soon as you've completed the operation.

 The first step in making a mortise-and-tenon joint is to mark out the location of the mortise on your stock.
 Remember that the length of the mortise is determined by thewidth of the rail that will adjoin it.
 Mark the stile where the rail joins it.

 Mark the final length of the mortise.
 Remember rule #4 above -- it should be at least 1/4" from the edge.
 Then mark the thickness of the mortise.
 Remember rule #3above --